 Homemade pickles make great gifts.
 I give away lots of what I make.
 There comes a point each year, however, when my desire to share is tempered by my reluctance to deplete my stash.

 There’s more to pickle than cucumbers

 Cucumber pickles are great, but why limit yourself?
 Many vegetables, and even fruits, are good pickled.
 I like to make “fun” pickles, like chile-spiked garlic cloves, or baby zucchini in a turmeric-flavored, sweet-tangy brine, or dilled green beans packed with hot peppers.
-Pickled beets made with golden or target-striped beets are not only pretty but also non-staining.
+Pickled beets made with golden or target-striped beets not only are pretty but also don’t stain.

 These are only a few ideas, but the possibilities are almost endless.
 Okra, asparagus, hot peppers, onions, an antipasto mix of carrots, celery, peppers, and cauliflower—see what I mean?

 Experiment with flavorings too.
 Pickling spice is a classic blend that includes cinnamon, mustard seed, cloves, allspice, bay leaves, and dill, but don’t stop there.
 Chiles, garlic, tarragon, thyme, ginger—if you like its flavor, give it a try.